Inside the Trouble with Mesut Ozil: Is Arsenal's Star Brilliant, Hyped or Both?

 I ask how, but Baris has already changed the subject.
 I get up and shake their hands, then head toward the airport.
 I’m going to London.

 In a rare moment of candor a few days before the Arsenal-Manchester City game last month at Emirates Stadium, after the team had just lost to Liverpool, then West Brom, and fallen into sixth place, Ozil told German newspaper Sport Bild: “People know what I have achieved. ...
 But when the team’s on a bad run, someone needs to be singled out.
-Sadly, most of the time, it’s me.’’
+Sadly, most of the time, it’s me.”

 When Ozil arrived at Arsenal at the end of transfer deadline day in 2013 for a club-record fee of €50 million ($66 million) from Real Madrid, it was seen as a major coup.
 The club had gone through a nine-year trophyless drought following the Invincibles, perhaps the greatest Premier League team ever.
 They finished the 2003-04 season undefeated and won the 2005 FA Cup.
 When he arrived, “there were parties in the street,” says McNicholas, who also writes about Arsenal for B/R.